BimmerBass/Loki/README.md

 | 3.0.0 | 2466 | 2'+1" |
 | 3.5.0 | 2490 | 40/15 |

+## Generative AI disclosure

+Loki releases through version 3.5.0 were written without generative AI assistance.
+Version 3.5.0 was released in May 2021, long before LLMs became any good at software development.

+For the current rewrite, the chess-engine design and core implementation (i.e. Loki itself) are written by me.
+Generative AI tools (e.g. Claude Code, Codex, Copilot etc.) have been used extensively to assist with unit tests, GitHub Actions workflows, benchmark scripts, etc. I review and take responsibility for all contributions included in the repository.

+I also use LLMs as research aids when exploring algorithms and C++ language features.
+The resulting designs and core engine code are implemented and validated by me.

 ## Roadmap
 Current rewrite tasks and future engine work are tracked in [Roadmap](docs/roadmap.md).